-You can always soak and prepare your own pulses at home – but most people find that canned options are more convenient for eating these high fiber, protein-packed pulses.
+You can also soak and prepare your own pulses at home – but most people find that canned options are more convenient for eating these high-fiber, protein-packed pulses.

 If you’re worried about sodium intake in canned foods, try rinsing your canned beans under a running faucet.
 This reduces sodium content by about 30%.